 4. Provide the right tech tools for effective remote work

 Providing remote employees with the right tech tools ensures that employees can remain productive from remote locations.
-It is important that technology chosen for remote work purposes is secure and user-friendly, which allows employees to focus on the tasks at hand rather than spending time troubleshooting technical problems.
+Technology chosen for remote work purposes must be secure and user-friendly, which allows employees to focus on the tasks at hand rather than spending time troubleshooting technical problems.

 Having access to the right technology allows remote employees to work efficiently and productively wherever they are located, while also keeping communication lines open, thus enabling a fluid connection between management and staff.